 Based on the IBSE Special Education Licensure Structure and Content Area Standards, our curriculum will prepare you to work in a variety of education settings and in different roles in a/an:

 - Resource room or self-contained classroom as diagnostic teacher

 - Alternative setting, such as a special public or private school

 The number of students requiring special education services has grown steadily in recent years due to improvements that have allowed learning disabilities to be diagnosed at earlier ages.
-According to the Bureau of Labor Statistics Occupational Outlook, career opportunities for special education teachers is expected to increase by 17 percent from 2008 to 2018 as many districts report problems finding adequate numbers of licensed special education teachers.
+According to the Bureau of Labor Statistics Occupational Outlook, career opportunities for special education teachers is expected to increase by 17 percent from 2008 to 2018 as many districts report problems finding adequate numbers of certified special education teachers.